 This ultimate guide will walk you through how to make money on Youtube in 2022.
-I will show the steps required to start monetizing a YouTube channel, screenshots of how much YouTubers make, how to activate YouTube Ads to make more money.
+I will show the steps required to start monetizing a YouTube channel, screenshots of how much YouTubers make, and how to activate YouTube Ads to make more money.

-I will also show others ways you can also make money on YouTube besides advertising whether you are a big or a small YouTuber.
+I will also show others ways you can also make money on YouTube besides advertising, whether you are a big or a small YouTuber.

 YouTube is a really passive way to make money once you figure out a set of principles most successful YouTubers use to make millions of it.

 This article will also show you what is the average CPM, and examples of the most popular YouTubers showing you how much they made or make per year on YouTube.

 With people spending a collective billion hours each day watching YouTube videos, YouTube has climbed into the second biggest internet search engine on earth besides Google, and also the next most visited site.

 There are many opportunities to make money on the platform by simply uploading videos.
 Let’s talk about How you can make money as well on YouTube.

 How To Make Money on YouTube in 2022 [Ultimate Guide]